fs-sys/VRChatMods/README.md

 ## Better Trust (Collaborating With [Zen-VR](https://github.com/Zen-VR))
 Better Trust is a total overhaul for the VRChat Safety/Trust system, replacing it with a localized database for trust management.
 This mod will allow users to specify what they consider is appropriate for trust based on the hours they spend with specific people or deprecate some ranks entirely.
+> VRCX Syncronization on first load, or first instance of VRCX running

 ## VRCMMO